 What Phase 0 proves

-That sealed endothermic chemistry can cool a food proxy from room temperature to −5°C or colder, hold that temperature for 10+ minutes, and produce no meaningful odour at working concentrations.
-Everything downstream — the pouch architecture, the sleeve geometry, the go-to-market — is conditional on this passing.
+That sealed endothermic chemistry can cool a food proxy from room temperature to well below freezing, hold that temperature for 10+ minutes, and produce no meaningful odour.
+The tiered assessment determines how aggressively to optimise the other four levers (sleeve geometry, base formulation, thermal pathway, activation mechanics) in Phase 1.

 Arm A